abhishekkdhule/onlineStore/README.md

 # onlineStore
-## A web application to buy milk products.
+## A web application to buy dairy products.
 [Checkout the application](https://onlinemilk9137.herokuapp.com/)
 Use the following credentials
 * userid: Abhi9137